Key takeaways:

 What can I do without a roofing license?

-Working without a roofing contractor’s license can lead to severe legal consequences.
-Unlicensed contractors may face fines, legal action, and damaged reputations, lack necessary roofing insurance coverage, and be ineligible for compensation in disputes.
+Working without a license can lead to serious consequences.
+Unlicensed contractors face fines, legal action, and damaged reputations.
+You may also lack the roofing insurance coverage you need and be unable to collect payment in the event of a dispute.

 READ MORE: How to become a roofer in 5 steps